 - Pain sometimes radiates down the side of the head, often as far forward as the forehead.

 The etiology of occipital Neuralgia is unknown.
 It is believed to arise as a result of stressed or inflamed occipital nerves.
-Numerous factors and stimuli may contribute to this nerve irritation, including the following:
+Numerous factors and stimuli may contribute to this debilitating neurological disorder. including the following:

 - head injury,